Hatchability: could micronutrients play a role?

 15 Jun 2026

-The vitamin market enters Q3 2026 with a firm, cost-driven outlook, supported by geopolitical tensions, elevated energy costs, and ongoing supply constraints.
+The vitamin market enters Q3 2026 with a firm but stabilizing, cost-driven outlook, supported by geopolitical tensions, elevated energy costs, and ongoing supply constraints.
+This follows a broad price correction observed in June across several key vitamins, though downside risk remains limited.
 While some segments are relatively balanced, others remain tight due to disruptions and disciplined supplier behavior.
 Buyer strategies vary, though fewer participants remain in a wait-and-see mode, reflecting expectations of prolonged market tightness and uncertain normalization timing.
 Demand trends are uneven across regions, contributing to varied market positioning.
 Overall, conditions are expected to remain firm, with selective tightness, continued volatility, and a strong focus on supply risk management amid limited forward visibility.